jackfrost68/Spotify_Analysis/README.md

 <ins>*Introduction:*</ins>

-To better understand what happens under the hood when selecting a genre of a song on Spotify, I used a random forest model to analyze a data set from [Kaggle](https://www.kaggle.com/datasets/mrmorj/dataset-of-songs-in-spotify?resource=download).
-I also used a classification tree to analyze important variables at play when selecting songs in HipHop and R&B genres.
+Following my Spotify wrapped playlist, I was interested in uncovering what happens under the hood when selecting the genre of a song on Spotify.
+Using a dataset from [Kaggle](https://www.kaggle.com/datasets/mrmorj/dataset-of-songs-in-spotify?resource=download), I implemented a random forest model to see the important variables at play when picking a genre.
+I also used a classification tree to analyze those variables when choosing songs in HipHop and R&B genres in particular.
 I chose this machine learning model because it can take in both numerical and categorical data input, e.g., tempo, title, loudness of a song, and make a prediction for a categorical variable, e.g.. genre.
 Lastly, since most of my songs were under 3 minutes, I analyzed the average duration of songs over the last ten years using Tableau.

 <ins>*Managing the dataset:*</ins>